 Sales of silver bullion rounds, silver coins, 1, 5, 10, kilo, and 100 oz. silver bars, or any gold coins or rounds do not trigger a Form 1009B filing requirement.

 It should be noted, however, that individual taxpayers have their own reporting obligations as to their personal tax returns.
-Because the IRS erroneously considers precious metals to be property, not money, it expects investors to accurately report any capital gains or losses measured in dollars when bullion is sold.
+Because the IRS currently considers precious metals to be property, not money, it expects investors to accurately report any capital gains or losses measured in dollars when bullion is sold.
+We strongly urge you to comply.
 Personal reporting is not required when the metals are purchased and not while the metal remains in your safe.